Wichita's Outdoor Activities

 The Keeper is also known for its "Ring of Fire."
 The Ring of Fire occurs when the Keeper is illuminated by fire around its base.
 This takes place every evening (Weather permitting).
 During daylight savings time (spring and summer) the fire burns at 9-9:15 p.m. and during standard time (fall and winter) it burns from 7-7:15 p.m.

 Sedgwick County Park

-The park also highlights volleyball courts, horseshoe pits basketball courts, and a bocce court.
+The park also includes volleyball courts, horseshoe pits, basketball courts and a bocce court.
 There are restrooms and water fountains located in various places across the park and a park office sells fishing licenses, tackle, bait and snacks.
 Barbecue grills and shelters are available for rent.

 Great Plains Nature Center

 A visit to the Great Plains Nature Center is a perfect way to experience the outdoors.
 Scenic paved trails that wind through the trees and ponds at Chisholm Creek Park let visitors get active and connect with nature all at once.

 At the nature center, you'll find native prairie grasses and wildlife like deer, turtles, frogs and more.
 The Great Plains Nature Center is free and open to the public daily.
 While you visit, check out the interactive displays inside!